Checklist · Payroll & Finance

-- Check employee contracts – Occasionally there may be legislative changes that require amendments to existing employment agreements or the template you use for future employment agreements.
+Check employee contracts – Occasionally there may be legislative changes that require amendments to existing employment agreements or the template you use for future employment agreements.
 For example changes to rest and meal breaks or trial periods.
 Also consider if you have enough detail in your employment agreements about how leave entitlements will be calculated for employees with no set work pattern - we advise including a clause describing how the portion of leave entitlement taken will be determined, for the avoidance of doubt.

-What you won’t need to do as a PayHero or FlexiTime customer:
+What you WON'T need to do as a PayHero customer:

-- Print payroll reports – Save the trees!
-With our cloud based payroll systems, all your data is always available online.
+Print payroll reports – Save the trees!
+With our cloud based payroll, all your data is always available online.

 The end of the financial year can be a stressful time, but by following these steps you’ll be able to ensure that your payroll responsibilities are under control.
 If you ever need further explanation or clarification, feel free to contact our support team here at FlexiTime.
 We’re always happy to help!